iridiumcao/iridiumcao.github.io/linux/RotatingServerSystemUpdatesWeekly.md

-# Rotating Server System Updates Weekly
+# Weekly Updates for Rotating Server System

-There are 5 servers, s1, s2, s3, s4, and s5.
+In the current system, we have five servers, labeled as s1, s2, s3, s4, and s5.
-One of them will be updated each Monday.
-They are updated rotately.
+One server is scheduled for an update every Monday, following a rotational pattern.

-e.g., the updated sequence is as:
+Here is an example of the update sequence:

-* Monday, Week 1: s1
+* Week 1, Monday: s1
-* Monday, Week 2: s2
+* Week 2, Monday: s2
-* Monday, Week 3: s3
+* Week 3, Monday: s3
-* Monday, Week 4: s4
+* Week 4, Monday: s4
-* Monday, Week 5: s5
+* Week 5, Monday: s5
-* Monday, Week 6: s1
+* Week 6, Monday: s1
-* Monday, Week 7: s2
+* Week 7, Monday: s2
 * ...

-The servers hostname are:
+The hostnames assigned to the servers are as follows:

 * s1: Herbert
 * s2: Charles